mchjohnson13/Group05/README.md

   * Updated schema and ERD with Blake.
   * Created created queries file.
 #### Segment 3
+* GitHub
+  * Fixed broken links and images.
+* Database
+  * Updated queries file to join data and create a table for export into the ML notebook.
+  * Imported Metacritic critic review scraping to the database
+* Metacritic_CriticReviews_Scraping.ipynb
+  * Updated notebook to add critic names.
+  * Cleaned dataset to only include game/platform combos present in the game_platform_release table in the database.
 #### Segment 4
 ---
 ### Nicholas Singh